DanialHanif/UMS-Faculty-of-Computing-and-Informatics-Website-Project/README.md

 # UMS Faculty of Computing and Informatics Website

 This website was developed for Project II of KP24403 - Introduction to Web Technology.
-It uses Codeigniter 4.0.3 as its framework for high performance and security.
+It uses [Codeigniter](https://github.com/codeigniter4/CodeIgniter4) as its framework for high performance and security.

 ## Server Requirements
 PHP 7.6 or higher with the following extensions installed: